-Webb Simpson What’s In The Bag - Golf Monthly
+Webb Simpson What’s In The Bag - Ryder Cup 2018

-Webb Simpson What’s In The Bag - Take a look at the clubs Webb Simpson used to win The Players Championship at TPC Sawgrass
+Webb Simpson What’s In The Bag - Take a look at the clubs Webb Simpson will be using at the Ryder Cup

 Webb Simpson What’s In The Bag

+Check out the clubs being used by Webb Simpson when he plays at the Ryder Cup at Le Golf National.

-Webb Simpson has moved up to 20th in the world rankings following his impressive four-shot victory at The Players Championship at TPC Sawgrass, Florida.
+Webb Simpson moved up to 20th in the world rankings following his impressive four-shot victory at The Players Championship at TPC Sawgrass, Florida.

 The American carded a final round of 73 to win just shy of $2m, finishing ahead of Charl Schwartzel, Jimmy Walker and Xander Schauffele.